Compositeness of hadron resonances in finite volume: Abstract

 \section{Abstract}

 We develop a theoretical framework to quantify the structure of unstable hadron resonances.
 With the help of the corresponding system in a finite volume, we define the compositeness of resonance states which can be interpreted as a probability.
-This framework is used to study the structure of the $\Lambda(1405)$ resonance.
+This framework is used to study the structure of the scalar mesons $f_{0}(980)$ and $a_{0}(980)$.
+In both mesons, the $\bar{K}K$ component dominates about a half of the wave function.
+The method is also applied to the $\Lambda(1405)$ resonance.
 We argue that a single energy level in finite volume represents the two eigenstates in infinite volume.
-The $\bar{K}N$ component of the $\Lambda(1405)$ resonance, including contributions from both eigenstates, is found to be 58\%, and the rest is composed of the $\pi\Sigma$ and other channels.
+The $\bar{K}N$ component of $\Lambda(1405)$, including contributions from both eigenstates, is found to be 58\%, and the rest is composed of the $\pi\Sigma$ and other channels.